-If surgery might be an option for your child, they will stay in the EMU to have Video-EEG monitoring.
+Your child will stay in the EMU to have Video-EEG monitoring.
 This test combines video monitoring and EEG (Electroencephalogram) monitoring.
-EEG is a test that detect abnormalities in the brain waves or the electrical activity in the brain.
+EEG is a test that detects abnormalities in the brain waves.

-- This test takes 4-6 days but may be longer.
-It needs to be long enough to record more than one typical seizure. - Patients are usually admitted on a Monday. - Each day the EMU team will meet with you and your child to create an action plan for the following day.
+- This test takes 1-2 days but may be longer.
+It needs to be long enough to provide information to make treatment decisions. - Each day the EMU team will meet with you and your child to create an action plan for the following day.

 Your child will be on constant video monitoring during their stay.
-Because caregivers know their child best, we need a parent, guardian, family member, or friend to stay with them at all times.
-This person should know your child well, be aware of their condition, and must be over 18 years of age.
+Because caregivers know their child best, a parent, guardian, family member, or friend must always stay with them.
+This person should know your child well, be aware of what their seizures (or events of concern) look like, and must be over 18 years of age.
 Other visitors can visit per hospital guidelines.